Lee Kang-baek: Work

 Lee has published roughly thirty dramas, all in the anti-realist style.
 Lee writes dramas almost exclusively, and most of his work has been staged.
 This attests to the playwright’s professionalism and dedication to his craft.

 Most of Lee’s dramas are fables/allegories.
-The playwright is superbly talented in employing allegory to critically address social and political problems.
-While his works are anti-realistic in style, they clearly resonate with social realities.
-His works occupy a very special place in the Korean dramatic milieu which has generally set a high value on realism.
+Lee often employs allegory to critically address social and political problems.
+While his works are surrealist in style, they resonate with social realities.
+His works occupy a niche in the Korean dramatic milieu which has generally set a high value on realism.

 Many of his early plays use allegory to depict hapless individuals weighed down by the brutal authority of the then-military government, whose regime solidified its power by instilling fear of a North Korean attack into the citizens.
 As state oppression reached a peak in the late 1970s, Lee used "silent plays," dramas without words, to reflect the social and political climate of the time.

 From the 1980s, Lee’s plays allegorized social conflicts between the "haves" and the "have nots," or criticized the social leadership’s remorseless greed.
 Lee’s more recent plays concern themselves less with external social phenomena than exposing the philosophical agony of human life, often explored by contrasting extremely serious characters with extremely easygoing ones.